Islam in Armenia: Independent Armenia

 Since Armenia gained its independence in 1991, the majority of Muslims still living in the country are temporary residents from Iran and other countries.
 In 2009, the Pew Research Center estimated that 0.03%, or about 1,000 people, were Muslims – out of total population of 2,975,000 inhabitants.

-Population census conducted in 2011 counted 812 Muslims in Armenia.
+Population census conducted in 2011 counted 812 Muslims in Armenia, the majority of which were from Iran.

 Cultural heritage

 A significant number of mosques were erected in historical Armenia between the Middle Ages and the Modern age, though it was not unusual for Armenian and other Christian churches to be converted into mosques, as was the case, for example, of the Cathedral of Kars, Cathedral of Ani, and Holy Mother of God Church in Gaziantep.

 The Blue Mosque of Yerevan is the only active mosque in Armenia today, having been restored and opened for religious services in cooperation between Armenian and Iranian authorities following the collapse of the Soviet Union.
-In 2022, plans were announced in cooperation between Iranian authorities and the Yerevan municipality to renovate the Abbasqoli Khan Mosque (also known as the Thapha Bashi moque), an old mosque in ruins, located in the Kond quarter of Yerevan.
+In 2022, plans were announced in cooperation between Iranian authorities and the Yerevan municipality to renovate the Abbasqoli Khan Mosque (also known as the Thapha Bashi Mosque), an old mosque in ruins, located in the Kond quarter of Yerevan.